 2010: The Year We Make Contact

 Subsequently, the film 2010: The Year We Make Contact attempts to explain everything.
-HAL is revived and finally understands what had actually happened to him.
+HAL is revived and finally understands what had happened to him.

 Jarvis – Iron Man (2008)